bch0w/simutils/seisflows/tutorial/README.txt

 ################################################################################

 * One of the most important tools in SeisFlows is its debug mode.
-This interactive iPython environment lets you explore an active workflow, run individual functions/commands, and debug errors.
+This interactive IPython environment lets you explore an active workflow/

 (1) Activate the debug mode, and when prompted type 'n' to get to iPython

     $ sf debug
     > n

-(2) We are now in the usual IPython environment, except that the entire SeisFlows architecture is loaded into memory.
-We can explore the entire system, but for now just as an example we'll just have a look at paths, parameters and loaded modules
+(2) In this IPython environment, the entire SeisFlows architecture is loaded into memory.
+We won't do anything yet, but just to see we can look at some vars

     > print(PAR)   # parameters are stored in a dict object
     > print(PATH)  # paths are also stored as dicts